Cervical Cancer: Radiation

 for you.
 These tests take pictures of the inside of your body.
 They help show exactly

-after treatment to see how well it worked.
+same tests after treatment to see how well it worked.

 Your radiation oncologist can tell you what to expect during treatment.
 You'll also